Información en Español aquí

-Construction on the first units will be complete and ready for move-in beginning in April 2021.
+Construction on the first units will be complete and ready for move-in beginning in July 2021.
 The remaining buildings will be completed in phases, with the final buildings anticipated being ready for occupancy in September 2021.
 (This timeline is contingent on any further delays to construction)

 What if I am accepted for housing but can’t move in until later in the year?

 Siler Yard is willing to work with residents who have legitimate reasons or external circumstances preventing them from moving in when their application is accepted.
 We understand that times are uncertain right now, and we wish to afford as much flexibility as we can accommodate.
 Siler Yard has the right to accommodate or reject requests on a case-by-case basis.